-I will usually shift gears in the fall months and start thinking about holiday baking.
-It’s never too early to start planning and once your ingredients are prepared, like these blanched almonds, it becomes a lot easier to get in the holiday spirit.
+If you said yes, I would love to share a quick and efficient way to blanch almonds.
+It’s one of the best ways to prepare for holiday baking.
+As you probably know, it’s never too early to start planning.
+Once your ingredients are prepared, like these blanched almonds, it becomes a lot easier to get in the holiday spirit.

 Blanching Almonds in 5 Easy Steps:

-Step 1: The first thing we need to do is to bring a pot of water to a rolling boil.
+Step 1: The first thing we need to do is to bring a large pot of water to a rolling boil.

 Step 2: Set your timer to 60 seconds.
 Add your raw almonds, all at once, to the boiling water.
 Start your timer the second the almonds hit the water.
 Let the almonds boil for EXACTLY 60 seconds.
 If you go passed the minute mark, your almonds will immediately begin to soften.
 This is not what we are aiming for.
 So, stay close to your almonds and no interruptions for 60 seconds.

 Step 3: Remove your pot of boiled almonds from the stove and drain in a colander or strainer.
-Immediately rinse them under cold water in order to cool them down.
-You will notice that the skin of the almond is now shriveled.
-The almond has now detached from its skin.
-Here comes the fun part!
+Immediately rinse them under cold water in order to cool them down and stop the cooking process.

 Step 4: Time to start popping.
 With your fingers, gently squeeze the almond from the base to the point.
 The almond skin will quickly slip off.
 You will be amazed at how far you can pop an almond out of its skin!

 What will you make with your blanched almonds?
-Would love to hear about it!

 - 1/2 cup almonds

-Over high heat, bring a large pot of water to a rolling boil.
+- Over high heat, bring a large pot of water to a rolling boil.

-Add the almonds and boil for EXACTLY 60 seconds.
+- Add the almonds and boil for EXACTLY 60 seconds.

-Drain the almonds in a colander or strainer.
+- Drain the almonds in a colander or strainer.

-Rinse them under cold water in order to cool them down.
+- Rinse them under cold water in order to cool them down.

-To remove the skin, gently squeeze the almond with your fingers, from the base to the point.
+- To remove the skin, gently squeeze the almond with your fingers, from the base to the point.